 Pursuant to the power granted to our Board of Directors under Article III of our Amended and Restated Bylaws, the Board has fixed the number of directors constituting the entire Board at ten.
-All ten directors are to be elected at the Annual Meeting, each to hold office until the 2009 annual meeting of stockholders and until his successor is duly elected and qualified.
-Each stockholder of record on April 23, 2008 is entitled to cast one vote for each share of our common stock and Series A Preferred Stock held of record, either in favor of or against the election of each nominee, or to abstain from voting on any or all nominees.
+All ten directors are to be elected at the Annual Meeting, each to hold office until the 2010 annual meeting of stockholders and until his successor is duly elected and qualified.
+Each stockholder of record on April 22, 2009 is entitled to cast one vote for each share of our common stock and Series A Preferred Stock held of record, either in favor of or against the election of each nominee, or to abstain from voting on any or all nominees.
 All shares of our common stock and Series A Preferred Stock vote together as a single class.
 Although management does not anticipate that any nominee will be unable or unwilling to serve as director, in the event of such an occurrence, proxies may be voted in the discretion of the persons named in the proxy for a substitute designated by the Board, unless the Board decides to reduce the number of directors constituting the Board.
-Each nominee shall be elected if the votes cast in favor of a nominee by the holders of shares of our common and Series A Preferred Stock present or represented and entitled to vote at the Annual Meeting at which a quorum is present, exceed the votes cast against a nominee.
+Each nominee shall be elected if the votes cast in favor of a nominee by the holders of shares of our common stock and Series A Preferred Stock present or represented and entitled to vote at the Annual Meeting at which a quorum is present, exceed the votes cast against a nominee.

-The following sets forth information provided by the nominees as of April 14, 2008, all of whom are currently serving as directors of the Company and all of whom have consented to serve if reelected by our stockholders.
+The following sets forth information provided by the nominees as of April 15, 2009, all of whom are currently serving as directors of the Company and all of whom have consented to serve if reelected by our stockholders.

-Year First Elected/

-Nominated

-Name of Nominee Age Director Positions and Offices with the Company
+Name of Nominee Age Year First Elected/ Nominated Director Positions and Offices with the Company

 Phillip Frost, M.D.
-71 2007 Chairman of the Board and Chief Executive Officer
+72 2007 Chairman of the Board and Chief Executive

+Officer

 Jane H. Hsiao, Ph.D.
-60 2007 Vice Chairman of the Board and Chief Technical Officer
+61 2007 Vice Chairman of the Board and Chief Technical Officer

-Steven D. Rubin 47 2007 Director and Executive Vice President-Administration
+Steven D. Rubin 48 2007 Director and Executive Vice President- Administration

-Robert A. Baron 68 2003 Director
+Robert A. Baron 69 2003 Director

-Thomas E. Beier 62 2008 Director
+Thomas E. Beier 63 2008 Director

 Pascal J. Goldschmidt, M.D.
-54 2007 Director
+55 2007 Director

 Richard A. Lerner, M.D.
-69 2007 Director
+70 2007 Director

-John A. Paganelli 73 2003 Director
+John A. Paganelli 74 2003 Director

-Richard C. Pfenniger, Jr. 52 2008 Director
+Richard C. Pfenniger, Jr. 53 2008 Director

-Michael Reich 65 2007 Director
+Alice Lin-Tsing Yu, M.D., Ph.D.
+65 2009 Director